KidsOutAndAbout Rochester latest e-newsletter

 Sunday: Red Wings Afternoon Home Game: 1:05pm game at Rochester Red Wings

 The Bravo Family loves the arts.

-Friday: Rhythm Connect--Drum with Me!
+Saturday: Rhythm Connect--Drum with Me!
 Parent Child Class at Rhythm Connect

 This is the Woods Family.
 They love nature and the great outdoors.

 Friday: Cool Kids!
 Green Kids! presents: BUBBLE MAN!!!
 Plus a Bubble Party after! at Cool Kids!